 Alzheimer’s disease and other dementias progress slowly and unpredictably, which makes it hard for families and even doctors to determine when to bring in hospice.
 These guidelines can help you decide if a loved one is a candidate for end-of-life care.18 Comments

-Many people confuse these two kinds of care.
-While there are many similarities between them, palliative care is an important part of managing symptoms in seriously ill patients at any stage in their disease progression.17 Comments
+While there are many similarities between hospice and palliative care, the latter is an important part of managing symptoms in seriously ill patients at any stage in their disease progression.18 Comments

 Calling in hospice for the care of an elderly parent or other a loved one means you need to come to terms, on all levels, with the idea that this person is dying.37 Comments